sygibbs1/cfgi-ionic-app/README.md

 ### Installing<br/>
 Clone the repository<br/>
-We built our app using react expo.
-Make sure your machine has React Expo installed. <br/>
+We built our app using Ionic.
+Make sure your machine has Ionic installed. <br/>
 Run 'expo start' in the root directory, from terminal to start the project. <br/>
 Install dependencies that the project requires.<br/><br/>